halocline/grommet/src/js/components/Pagination/README.md

 48px
 ```

-**pagination.control.size.large.width**
+**pagination.button.size.large.width**

-The minimum width for each control.
+The minimum width for each button.
-    Width will scale up fitting the control's label.
+    Width will scale up fitting the button's label.
 Expects `string`.

 Defaults to